 viewHolderForViewType(viewType)

 Return the appropriate ViewHolder for the supplied ViewType.
-This allows for different views / holders to be created within a single RecyclerView
+This allows for different views / holders to be created within a single RecyclerView.
+The viewType parameter is set based on the value returned from the device’s getItemViewType() method.
+This is where the appropriate ViewHolder can be created for each device type.

 getSupportedDeviceClasses()